Vetigastropoda: Description

 Vetigastropods range in size from approximately 0.08 in (2 mm) long in the case of Scissurelloidea or Skeneoidea, to more than 11.8 in (300 mm) in length, as with the Haliotoidea.
 External colours and patterns are typically drab, but such groups as the Tricolioidea and some Trochoidea and Pleurotomarioidea have bright colours and glossy shells.
 The clade is characterized by having an intersected crossed platy shell structure.

 Shells range from elongate turret-shaped structures, to near-spherical.
 Shell sculpture varies greatly from simple concentric growth lines, which may or may not be barely visible on the shell surface, to heavy radial and axial ribbing.
 The shell aperture is normally oval, and often tangential to the coiling axis.
 Most species have an operculum (a small lid-like organ).
 Within the shell, Vetigastropods have a single pair of cephalic tentacles, and a distinct snout containing the mouth.
 The lateral sides of the body typically have sensory epipodial tentacles.

 Distribution

-Vetigastropods are found throughout all oceans of the world, including tropical areas, temperate regions, and under polar ice.
+Vetigastropods are found throughout all oceans of the world from shallow coastal waters to deep-sea environments, including tropical areas, temperate regions, and under polar ice.

 Habitat

 Vetigastropods are present in most marine environments from intertidal zones to the deep sea.
+Many vetigastropods have adapted to specific ecological niches within their marine environments.
 They exist on rocky substrates, in soft sediments, and some have been found at deep-sea hydrothermal vents and cold seeps.